ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 https://learn.microsoft.com/en-us/windows/win32/services/debugging-a-service

 I'm no expert on Windows Services, so this is a learning experience for me.
-I do know Windows Services (**svchost.exe**) group items together for security (e.g. Network, RPC, Interfaces, Diagnostics, etc.)
+I do know Windows Services group items together for security (e.g. Network, RPC, Interfaces, Diagnostics, etc.).
+Some additional information that was passed to me from a colleague who knows a lot more than I do:

+    When using "sc" from the command line to start a serivce, you are interacting with the service control manager in "services.exe" from there advapi32.dll exports all the functionality for interacting with services.
+If a serive is WIN32_OWN_PROCESS it will launch the service (aka app.exe) as its own process.
+If it is a WIN32_SHARED_PROCESS then it needs to be hosted in a container as "svchost" and "svchost" can host either 32 or 64-bit binaries.

 In this malware sample, from what I have obtained so far, is trying to create a Service Group by creating registry keys and run continuously and ultimately hide in plain sight.